 A tortilla chip scooping cherry tomato salsa out of a white bowl.

 Cherry Tomato Salsa is naturally sweet with tons of fresh garden flavors.
-Made with only six ingredients – and no tedious chopping – it couldn't be easier to make.
+With fresh tomatoes and cilantro, it's perfect for serving with tacos and tortilla chips, and it could not be easier to make.

 Author: Kari